-Can A Collection Agent Help Reduce My Tax Liability?
+Can A Collection Agent Help Non Resident Landlords Reduce Tax Liability?

 The 20% withholding tax that the tenant must pay to Revenue is levied on gross rental income (i.e. with no expenses deducted).
-However, there are many allowable expenses available to landlords, whether they live in Ireland or elsewhere.
+However, there are many allowable expenses available to both resident and non resident landlords in Ireland.

 These expenses can be deducted from your gross rental income to arrive at your net taxable rental income.
 This means that your eventual tax liability could be significantly lower than the 20% deducted at source by your tenants.

 Thoroughly understanding tax responsibilities is crucial for all landlords, particularly non-residents.
 Conducting detailed research and seeking professional tax advice can help optimise your financial situation.
 Filing your tax return as a landlord punctually and accurately will also aid in avoiding penalties and ensuring all potential deductions are captured.

 Knowing exactly what expenses you are allowed can go a long way in reducing your tax bill.
 While there are many available, it’s important to be aware of the circumstances where they can be applied to ensure you stay compliant.
 Here are some of the key areas that most landlords can make a saving.

 Almost anyone letting a property in Ireland is obliged to register each tenancy with the RTB (Residential Tenancies Board).
 The standard fee is currently €90 and can be claimed as an expense.
 As well as being a requirement, without registration, you will not be entitled to claim your mortgage interest, which we’ll cover next.